esbeetee/sbt-vspp/README.md

-Eugene Yukota has documented his idea on how to do it: https://eed3si9n.com/pom-consistency-for-sbt-plugins/ This idea is good in the long run, but right now for simplicity and compatibility, without having to migrate everything, it is much simpler to just add additional files with the expected/standard filenames.
+Eugene Yukota has documented his idea on how to do it: https://eed3si9n.com/pom-consistency-for-sbt-plugins/ This idea is good in the long run, but right now for simplicity and compatibility, without having to migrate everything, adding additional files with the expected/standard filenames - just works.

 Eugene's article was prompted by this long GitHub issue discussion: https://github.com/sbt/sbt/issues/3410